Skip to content

 The social studies focuses are applied into the following courses for different grade levels:

 Students at Al Madina would have the opportunity to learn physical education that would motivate them to move regularly and treat their body well.
 Students would understand that they must keep their body well as it is a trust given by Allah.
 Students will learn to stay fit through the play of physical games and develop sportsmanship and cooperation by the learning of the rules of the game and displaying fair play.

-In addition to physical education, middle school students will be introduced to health class that would focus on proper hygiene as guided by sunnah.
-Health class would also serve to inform students to the Islamically guided psychological and social approach through the changes of puberty.
+In addition to physical education, middle school students will be introduced to health class that would focus on proper hygiene as guided by the sunnah.
+Health class also serves to inform students of the Islamically guided psychological, physical and social approaches to be explored through the changes of puberty.
 All middle school physical education and health classes are segregated by gender.

 Students at Al Madina would have the opportunity to learn and express various medium of art.
 Islamic culture have always been enriched with distingushed work of art such as the Dome of the Rock, Taj Mahal and the Calligraphy of Qur’anic verses.
 Al Madina will incorporate such fascinating examples in addition to other activities.
 These activities would include, but not limited to coloring, sketching, drawing, painting, singing of nasheed, craft making, and calligraphy.

 Middle school students at Al Madina would be given the opportunity to learn to become responsible digital citizens in the 21st century.
 Students would learn the proper use technology including the world wide web.
 This includes the ability to use basic softwares in the field of word processing, spread sheet, project presentation, installing softwares, and low level coding.
 This also includes using internet for proper research, knowing how to maintain hardware and software with appropriate updates, and knowing how to gain protection from general digital threat such as virus, spam, and adwares.

 Thank You To All Those Who Continue To Donate.
 Your donations are an integral part of our students' growth! .
 More Details